HelloChatterbox/dev_documentation/README.md

 ### Conventions

-The following conventions are observed in Mycroft documentation:
+The following conventions are observed in Chatterbox documentation:

 * All code is presented `like this`
-* All Mycroft-specific terms are **bolded**
+* All Chatterbox-specific terms are **bolded**
 * Information is presented in 'inverted pyramid format'.
 This means an overview is given first, then more detailed information, then more granular information.
 * Human-written documentation is done in Markdown, on GitHub
 * Documentation of code is done through Google DocStrings format https://google.github.io/styleguide/pyguide.html#Comments and this then passed to documentation generators.